You are at the top of the page

 2025 Poppies commemorative display to mark the 80th anniversary of the end of the Second World War.

-See a new special commemorative display of ceramic poppies installed at the heart of the Tower of London to mark the 80th anniversary of the end of the Second World War.
+See a new special commemorative display of ceramic poppies installed inside the Tower of London to mark the 80th anniversary of the end of the Second World War.

 The poppies are on loan from Imperial War Museums and were designed and made by the artist, Paul Cummins.
 The new display has been created by the designer, Tom Piper.